tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 ### Role
 Recognize obstacles that could potentially move.
 Provide detail information for obstacles required in the Planning stack.

-The motivation behind recognizing obstacles comes from a requirement for balancing safety and efficiency in autonomous driving.
-If emphasizing safety too much, it needs to consider every possible movement of obstacles.
-Autonomous vehicles could end up freezing.
-If emphasizing efficiency too much, recognize every object as static obstacles.
-A car could hit a pedestrian in an intersection because of the efficient drive to a destination.
-Balanced autonomous driving is achieved by recognizing obstacles.
+The motivation behind recognizing obstacles comes from a requirement for maximization of safety and efficiency in autonomous driving.
+Unless we have confidence about future behavior of other pariticipants in thee environment, the autonomous driving system must drive excessively conservative, which reduces availability of the system.
+Safe and functional autonomous driving can only be achieved by recognizing obstacles and understanding its future movements.

 ### Requirement